Understanding Third-Party Liability in a Personal Injury Case

 Based on these terms, a circuit court judge granted the security company’s motion for summary judgment, effectively dismissing it from the case.
 The plaintiff appealed that ruling.
 But the Third District agreed with the trial court and affirmed its decision.

 The appellate court rejected the plaintiff’s position that merely by providing security services, the security company assumed a legal duty “to protect visitors,” notwithstanding the language of the contract.
 The court also dismissed the plaintiff’s claim that the security company “voluntarily undertook to expand the scope of its services to the hospital,” by doing such things as suggesting possible improvements to the facility’s security.
 Such suggestions were not enough to prove that the security company “expressly or by implication” agreed to protect visitors from potential harm.

 Contact a South Florida Personal Injury Attorney Today

 When investigating the causes of a particular accident, it is critical to look at all of the individuals and corporate parties who may share some responsibility for what happened.
 A qualified Boynton Beach personal injury lawyer can provide you with assistance in this area.
-If you have been injured due to someone else’s negligence, contact the Leifer Law Firm today to schedule a consultation.
+If you have been injured due to someone else’s negligence, contact Leifer & Ramirez today to schedule a consultation.